 Known as the “Crossroad of the Americas” because it’s located at the intersection of North and South America, Panama offers natural beauty, friendly people, a relaxing environment and a rich and vibrant culture.
 The famous Panama Canal attracts its fair share of tourists, but Panama has many other tourist attractions such as the Coiba National Marine Park and the cosmopolitan Panama City.

-Over 2 million tourists visited Panama in 2016, and the country has a vibrant expat community of over 25,000 US citizens.
+Visit Panama!
+Over 2 million tourists visit Panama annually, and the country has a vibrant expat community of over 25,000 US citizens.
 Panama’s economy is booming, and its strong ties to the US government ensure that US businesses, expats and tourists are treated well.
 Panama’s national currency is the US dollar, and it’s a short flight from most locations in the US.

 However, the most compelling reason that Panama is a top choice for addiction treatment among public figures is that it offers the privacy that patients in a high-profile profession need.
 There won’t be any incriminating medical records, and on paper your trip to Panama will be nothing more than a much-deserved retreat to a tropical oasis.